Model-Checking of Linear-Time Properties in Multi-Valued Systems

 \subsection{Multi-valued transition systems and their trace functions}

 Transition systems or Kripke structures are the key models for model checking.
-Corresponding to multi-valued model checking, we shall have notion of multi-valued transition systems, which is defined as follows (for the notion of multi-valued Kripke structures, we refer to \cite{chechik04}).
+Corresponding to multi-valued model checking, we have the notion of multi-valued transition systems, which are defined as follows (for the notion of multi-valued Kripke structures, we refer to \cite{chechik04}).